sal55/langs/pcl8.md

 ### PCL v8 Intermediate Language

-This documents some details of the IL I now use in my lower-level language compilers.
+This documents some details of the stack-based IL I now use in my lower-level language compilers.

 Note that I am not offering a working product that anyone can download and use.
 Just describing the design of an IL which I have refined and which seems to work well for me.